WaheedX-code/cybersecurity-portfolio/README.md

 - Building a strong cybersecurity foundation

 ## Goal
-To secure a cybesecurity internship or trainee role where I can apply my skills, gain real-world experience, and grow into a professional SOC Analyst.
+To secure a cybesecurity internship or trainee role where I can apply my skills, gain real-world experience, and grow into a professional IoT/OT security/ SOC Analyst

 ## Connect With Me
 - LinkedIn: